-Program Requirements: To receive the Associate of Applied Science Degree in Technical Studies - Advanced Manufacturing, you must complete a minimum of 69 credits with a grade point average of 2.0 or better.
+Program Requirements: To receive the Associate of Applied Science Degree in Technical Studies - Advanced Manufacturing Engineering Technology, you must complete a minimum of 69 credits with a grade point average of 2.0 or better.

-General Education - 18 crs.
+General Education Credits 18 Crs .

 ENG 111 College Composition I 3

-PHI 100 Introduction to Philosophy 3
+PHI 100 or Introduction to Philosophy 3

-or

 REL 230 Religions of the World

-PSY 126 Psychology for Business and Industry 3
+Psychology for Business and Industry 3

-or

 PSY 201 Introduction to Psychology I

 ECO 120 Survey of Economics 3

 or

 PSY 231 Life Span Human Development I

 or

 SOC 201 Introduction to Sociology I

 MTH 103 Applied Technical Mathematics 3

 or

-MTH 163 Precalculus I
+Precalculus I

-HLT 116 Personal Wellness 2
+Personal Wellness 2

 SDV 100 College Success Skills 1